Strongyloidiasis

 (See also Approach to Parasitic Infections.)

-General reference
+General references

-1. 1.
-Abanyie FA, Gray EB, Delli Carpini KW, et al: Donor-derived Strongyloides stercoralis infection in solid organ transplant recipients in the United States, 2009–2013.
-Am J Transplant 15 (5):1369–1375, 2015. doi: 10.1111/ajt.13137
+2. 2.
+Abanyie FA, Gray EB, Delli Carpini KW, et al. Donor-derived Strongyloides stercoralis infection in solid organ transplant recipients in the United States, 2009–2013.
+Am J Transplant.
+2015;15(5):1369–1375. doi:10.1111/ajt.13137

 Pathophysiology of Strongyloidiasis

-Strongyloides adult worms live in the mucosa and submucosa of the duodenum and jejunum.
-Released eggs hatch in the bowel lumen, liberating rhabditiform larvae.
-Most of the larvae are excreted in the stool.
-After a few days in soil, they develop into infectious filariform larvae.
-Like hookworms, Strongyloides larvae penetrate human skin, migrate via the bloodstream to the lungs, break through pulmonary capillaries, ascend the respiratory tract, are swallowed, and reach the intestine, where they mature in about 2 weeks.
+Like hookworms, Strongyloides larvae penetrate human skin, migrate via the bloodstream to the lungs, break through pulmonary capillaries, ascend the respiratory tract, are swallowed, and reach the intestine, where they mature in approximately 2 weeks.
 In the soil, larvae that do not contact humans may develop into free-living adult worms that can reproduce for several generations before their larvae reenter a human host.

 Autoinfection

-Some rhabditiform larvae convert within the intestine to infectious filariform larvae that immediately reenter the bowel wall, short-circuiting the life cycle (internal autoinfection).
+Some rhabditiform larvae convert within the intestine to infectious filariform larvae that immediately reenter the intestinal wall, short-circuiting the life cycle (internal autoinfection).
 Sometimes filariform larvae are passed in stool; if the stool contaminates the skin (eg, of the buttocks or thighs), larvae can reenter through the skin (external autoinfection).

 Hyperinfection syndrome and disseminated strongyloidiasis